Thomson Reuters operating profit down, trading pressured

 The net sales trend is an important gauge of the company's future performance because subscription-based revenue typically lags sales by about 12 months.

-"We're gaining momentum and traction but the down drafts at the big global banks and in Europe (are) still offsetting improved traction and momentum," Smith said, declining to provide net sales figures.
+"We're gaining momentum and traction but the down drafts at the big global banks and in Europe (are) still off setting improved traction and momentum," Smith said, declining to provide sales figures.

-"We have to keep moving faster at removing complexity in the organization.
-There is too much siloed behaviour and too many layers," he said.

-The company is attempting to move away from some older legacy products since the 2008 merger of Thomson Corp and Reuters Group Plc, and bring clients products like Eikon, its new desktop for financial professionals.

-The company stood by its full year outlook despite the struggling global economy.
-Revenue growth is expected to be in the low single-digits and underlying operating profit margin is anticipated in the range of 18 -19 percent.

-In the United States, financial companies have announced plans to cut 28,000 jobs through the first nine months of this year, compared with 54,000 jobs during the same period in 2011, according to Challenger, Gray & Christmas.
+In the United States, financial companies plan to cut 28,000 jobs through the first nine months of this year, compared with 54,000 jobs during the same period in 2011, according to Challenger, Gray & Christmas.

-Swiss bank UBS said earlier this week that it planned to fire 10,000 employees, or 15 percent of its staff, in an effort to save billions of dollars.
+Swiss bank UBS said earlier this week that it planned to fire 10,000 employees, or 15 percent, in an effort to save billions of dollars.

-In September, FactSet Research Systems reported its weakest revenue growth in two years.

-"The market for financial professionals is going to pick up," said Ryan Bushell, a portfolio manager with Leon Frazer & Associates, who manages the IA Clarington Canadian Conservative Equity Fund.
-"We think that Thomson Reuters is going to survive and thrive."
-Leon Frazer holds 2.7 million Thomson Reuters shares.
+New York-listed shares of Thomson Reuters are up 6 percent at $28.43 year-to-date, while its Toronto-listed shares are up 3 percent at C$28.43.

 (Reporting By Jennifer Saba; Editing by Edward Tobin and Toni Reinhold)